xotahal/react-native-material-ui/docs/Toolbar.md

         autoFocus: PropTypes.bool,
     }),
     /**
-    * You can overide any style for the component via this prop */
+    * You can override any style for the component via this prop */
     style: PropTypes.shape({
         container: Animated.View.propTypes.style,